RIP21/CRA-components-development/README.md

 error: failed to execute prompt script (exit code 1)
 fatal: could not read Username for 'https://github.com': Invalid argument
 ```
-To successfully run in on Windows please use git bash or cygwin or anything that simulates linux bash.
+To successfully run it on Windows please use git bash or cygwin or anything that simulates linux bash.